 Admission Costs to Zoológico Santa Fe – the Medellín Zoo

-The Medellín Zoo has the following current admission costs, which are new as of February 2018:
+The Medellín Zoo has the following current admission costs, which are current as of July 2019:

 - Children (2 to 12 years old) – 8,000 pesos